 Are there appropriate policies and procedures in place to tackle such problems?

-It includes the details of the person who prepares the report and the person who has reviewed it.
-As mentioned above, it is a yearly obligation, and therefore it is essential to make sure all Regulated reporting entities within UAE implement proper and robust controls and measures necessary to develop and maintain a sound compliance system with the organization.
+It includes the details of the person who prepares the report and has reviewed it.
+Furthermore, as mentioned above, it is a yearly obligation.
+Therefore it is essential to ensure all Regulated reporting entities within UAE implement proper and robust controls and measures necessary to develop and maintain a sound compliance system.

 AML/CTF Risk Report Deadline for 2021 Filing